Middletown High School North: Athletics

 The ice hockey team amassed 86 wins in five seasons while reaching the Elite Eight of the NJSIAA Public Ice Hockey Tournament in 2004, 2005, and 2008, and the Frozen Four in 2004.
-The ice hockey team won the Public B state championship in 2015.
+The ice hockey team won the Public B state championship in 2015 and 2023.
 The team won the Dowd Cup in 2002, 2004 and 2007 and won the Handchen Cup in 2016.
 The team won the Shore Conference Championship in 2022 and fell short in the Handchen Cup game of the 2022 season.
 The annual Mayor's Cup game is when the rival schools Middletown North and Middletown South play to win the towns award of the Mayor's Cup, Middletown North now holds the trophy for two years in a row being they won the Mayor's Cup in their 2022 and 2023 season.
+The team won the 2023 Public B title with a 3-2 win in the championship game against Chatham High School.

-The girls' soccer team won the 2005 Central, Group IV state sectional championship, edging Brick Memorial High School 2–1 in the tournament final.
+The girls' soccer team won the 2005 Central, Group IV state sectional championship, edging Brick Memorial High School by a 2–1 score in the tournament final.

 The boys cross country running team won the Group III state championship in 2013.

 The baseball team won Group III state championship in 2022, defeating Cranford High School by a score of 5-4 in the finals to finish the season with a record of 21-10.